atenearesearchgroup/chatgpt-uml/README.md

 The contents of this repository as organized as follows:

-* [Intent models](https://github.com/atenearesearchgroup/chatgpt-uml/blob/main/IntentModels.md), used as targets to check whether ChatGPT can generate them or not, and how.
+* [Intent models](https://github.com/atenearesearchgroup/chatgpt-uml/blob/main/IntentModels.md), small models used as targets to check whether ChatGPT can generate them or not, and how.
 * [Logbooks](https://github.com/atenearesearchgroup/chatgpt-uml/blob/main/LogBooks.zip), recording the conversations we had with ChatGPT in order to generate the intent models.
 It is a zipped file so that ChatGPT cannot inspect the models.
-* [Larger examples](https://github.com/atenearesearchgroup/chatgpt-uml/tree/main/ModelingExamples), to challenge ChatGPT and its future versions.
+* [Modeling examples](https://github.com/atenearesearchgroup/chatgpt-uml/tree/main/ModelingExamples), to challenge ChatGPT and its future versions.
 * [Images](https://github.com/atenearesearchgroup/chatgpt-uml/tree/main/images) of all models.

 ---